 Different strains of marijuana produce different effects that THC has on your brain.
 For example, the Indica strain produces a soothing and relaxed state of mind while the Sativa strain produces a feeling of excitement and energized happiness.

-Where legal, when choosing a strain that will benefit your sleep cycle, avoid the ones that induce energy and choose a strain such as Indica that will properly sedate your mind.
+Where legal, when choosing a strain that will benefit your sleep cycle, avoid the ones that induce energy and choose an Indica or hybrid strain that will properly sedate your mind.

 According to the National Sleep Foundation over 45% of Americans report that insufficient sleep has impacted their daily activities and quality of life over the last seven days, with those reporting poor sleep habits also reporting poor health.